 - access to platform API (can be integrated to sellers’ apps)

 - membership fees

 - promotion and advertising

 - premium subscriptions for early access, unlimited deliveries, etc.

 Rates and their combinations can vary for different user groups (e.g., no membership fees and higher transactions for small businesses vs. membership fees and lower transactions for large businesses).
 This creates a balance for everyone.

 Online marketplaces are businesses at scale.
 They encourage users to be active and sell more through the platform.
 Fees and commissions are an effective instrument for client retention.

 Final thoughts on an MVP for an online marketplace

-An MVP is usually followed by a series of experiments to figure out what users really need.
+An MVP is usually followed by a series of forays trying to find out what users really need.
 The result of the first attempt might not be as mind-boggling as anticipated.
-Listen and learn from the feedback, correct assumptions—then start again.
+Listen and learn from user feedback, correct your assumptions—then start again.

 Think in advance about these two crucial points: